 At the same time, Dasi’s team create computer models to capture the physics of blood flow and interaction between the transcatheter valve and the patient’s anatomy.
 Long term, the goal is to be able to understand each patient’s unique anatomy and blood flow without doing the physical model experiments, thus speeding the process of personalizing the treatment decisions.

-Dasi and Lilly are presenting results from this work at the annual CRT conference
+Dasi and Lilly are presenting results from this work at the annual CRT conference in Washington.

 “Having clinical and biomedical engineering faculty at the same table discussing individual patients makes our heart program stronger, and there are real-life examples of patient benefit,” Lilly said.
 “In some cases, for example, the coronary arteries come adjacent to where the valve would be placed.
 Using 3D modeling we can determine whether or not to protect these blood vessel during deployment, or even whether to proceed with valve replacement at all.
 These discussions have directly informed how we approach many valve replacement procedures.”

 In another case, the modeling steered doctors toward open heart surgery rather than a transcatheter procedure.
 Bernice Belcher, 78, of Columbus, needed an artificial valve but, after modeling, doctors saw her aortic root was too short to deploy a transcatheter valve, so they opted for open heart surgery instead.

 “The surgery was a great success.
 I didn’t have any chest pain.
 It’s astounding how I recovered from all this, and now I can get up, and I just have that ‘go power’ now,” Belcher said.

 Dasi’s team is already looking down the road to improve the bioprosthetic valves themselves.
 These valves have limited durability because their leaflets are derived from cow and pig tissue.
 Dasi and his students are developing synthetic versions enhanced with biomolecules that could make future transcatheter heart valves more durable and cost-effective.